mcpanel-dev/mcpanel/README.md

 #### How it works?
 Modules are automatically `source`d from `modules/enabled` when you execute the `module`'s name.
 After that, the `main` function under `mcpanel::${module}` namespace is loaded, and `${command}` argument is passed automatically.

+#### Why version 2.0?
+It's because the first version was made in haste and used for a very long time.
+I decided to rewrite that one, which was versioned 1.x.
+I'll upload that code very soon, on a different branch!

 #### License
 MCPanel is licensed under MIT license.